-The EnABLES 2021 Powering the IoT Conference will take place on Wednesday May 19th.
-It will be hosted remotely.
-Agenda will be available soon.
+The EnABLES 2021 Powering the IoT Conference took place on Wednesday May 19th

 The EnABLES – Powering the IoT – Online Conference on May, 19th will bring together various stakeholders from the field of energy harvesting, energy storage and micro-power management.